TannerUptegrove/MonsterHunterRiseDamageCalculator/README.md

 ##### Basics ##### <br/>
 Raw Damage: Non-elemental damage. <br/><br/>

 Elemental Damage (Blight): Thunder, fire, water, ice, dragon. <br/><br/>

 Elemental Damage (Status): <br/>
 Poison, paralysis, sleep, and blast.
 These will not deal damage to a monster's actual health, instead it will deal damage to their immunity.
-When this is depleted, the status effect will activate. <br/><br/>
+When this is depleted, the status effect will activate for a short time.<br/><br/>

 Sharpness: Each color has a different value for both raw and elemental damage